You finally made it, you built your very own Shopify store from scratch.

 - Return on Investment (ROI) allows you to check whether the money you’ve invested in a certain marketing strategy brought you actual profit.
 For instance, if you sent a retargeting Facebook campaign, measure the amount of money you spent on a campaign against the income it brought you.

 - Talk with customers to check how their brand awareness has changed as a result of executing particular strategies.
 Send a quick customer satisfaction survey and ask for their honest thoughts about the product.
-Allow them to suggest changes if needed.
+Learn how to measure customer satisfaction and allow your customers to suggest changes if needed.

 - Review the last and this year’s sales numbers to see whether a particular brought losses or profit